 A Lyme infection can go chronic in as little as 4 weeks.

 Here’s a printable chart I created based on the information provided by Dr. Ray Charles Jones.
-I recently included links with natural treatment options.
+I recently included links to natural treatment options.
 Print this out and take to your doctor.
 Treat Tick Bites

 I always recommend seeking out a physician who is knowledgeable in diagnosing and treating tick-borne infections.
 Sometimes this means finding an alternative or Naturopathic physician.